dcnis/popup-chinese-backend-quarkus/README.md

 This project is the popup-chinese backend and uses Quarkus, Docker, Maven, PostgreSQL and Redis.

 ## Prerequisites
-1. JDK 11+ installed with JAVA_HOME configured appropriately
+1. JDK17 installed with JAVA_HOME configured appropriately
 2. Apache Maven 3.9.3
 3. Docker container runtime
 4. Optionally Mandrel or GraalVM installed